 --Tiffany Michel (‘89), J.D., Attorney, Smith, Barney, Shearson, Inc., Manhattan.

-"What is exemplary about the Oneonta State Political Science Department is that, in addition to offering a variety of interesting courses, its faculty teaches the analytic skills that are vital to success in any profession."
+"What is exemplary about the SUNY Oneonta Political Science Department is that, in addition to offering a variety of interesting courses, its faculty teaches the analytic skills that are vital to success in any profession."

 --Patricio Jimenez (‘91), J.D., Hofstra School of Law

-"The Political Science Department at Oneonta State provides a faculty dedicated to its craft, a learning environment that extends beyond the classroom.
+"The Political Science Department at SUNY Oneonta provides a faculty dedicated to its craft, a learning environment that extends beyond the classroom.
 I came away from the program with valuable research and reading skills and, perhaps most importantly, an enduring love of learning."

 --Chris Grill (‘87) Ph.D., SUNY Albany